How to create an executive resume?

 The things that differentiate your unique promise of value from your job seeking competitors is what will sell you.

 Companies look for vitality and personal chemistry in executive candidates.
 Branding generates chemistry and makes your profile come alive on the paper.

-Create your brand positioning statement to lead your resume along with the resume title.
+Create your brand positioning statement to lead your executive resume along with the executive resume title.